AshGamez/EntWorld/DevWorldInstructions.md

 ### When?

-Anytime something large is going to change DevWorld will be setup to make sure that things will go smooth.
+Anytime something large is going to change, DevWorld will be set up to make sure that things will go smooth.

 ### Why?

-We try to keep Ent World and any other packs we make or run as stable as posible.
+We try to keep Ent World and any other packs we make or run as stable as possible.
 If we don't do this our work would take longer to do with the tough standards we reqire of any project.

 # HALP I found something wrong!

-If you find an issue with anything that you think is unintended or flat out wrong post an issue in the "Issues" section.
+If you find an issue with anything that you think is unintended or flat out wrong, post an issue in the "Issues" section.
 Include all the information you can think of to help us find out whats going on and get it fixed if it needs to be.
 If you are having trobules you can contact Claycorp on Twitch App or on Twitter (@clay_corp).
 Here in the issues section would be best as the issues can be tracked and shared easier.